 The Legacy team, along with Ulrich, are breaking new ground.
 Well, actually it’s a second-floor terrace garden where this ambitious research project is taking place.
-The project is funded in large part by the TKF Foundation through its Nature Sacred National Awards program, and the results are starting to become available.
+The project is funded in large part by the TKF Foundation through its Nature Sacred National Awards program.

-The research aims to describe the design process for the Terrace Garden (also known as A Nature Place) and to describe how the garden affects three different user groups.
+The research aimed to describe the design process for the Terrace Garden (also known as A Nature Place) and to describe how the garden affects three different user groups.

 It’s no secret that an interdisciplinary garden design process is essential for creating a truly therapeutic garden for its intended user groups.
 Teresia Hazen emphasizes the Legacy gardens’ clinical focus: